pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 When I say "really common" ...
 I mean really, really common.

-This [issue](https://github.com/pulumi/pulumi/issues/2307) was first open in 2018 and has received 52 upvotes from the community.
-Not only that, we've had plenty of similiar issues created over the years too.
+This [issue](https://github.com/pulumi/pulumi/issues/2307) was first open in 2018 and has received 52 votes from the community.
+Not only that, we've had plenty of similar issues created over the years too.

 - [Feature-Request: project-wide secrets #2445](https://github.com/pulumi/pulumi/issues/2445)
 - [Feature Request: Global Config Values](https://github.com/pulumi/pulumi-aws/issues/1052)